How can heart healthy eating help prevent heart disease?

 - whole grain wheat, rye, spelt, kamut, barley, oats, and bulgur;

-A serving of grains is 1 slice of bread, half of a bagel, half of a tortilla, or ½ cup of cooked barley, bulgur, rice.
+A serving of grains is 1 slice of bread, half of a bagel, half of a tortilla, or 120 mL (½ cup) of cooked barley, bulgur, or rice.

-Eat 4 to 5 servings of nuts or seeds each week.
-Nuts and seeds contain heart healthy unsaturated fats, fiber, vitamins, minerals, and other nutrients that help to keep your heart healthy.
+Eat 4 to 5 servings of unsalted nuts or seeds each week.
+Nuts and seeds contain heart healthy unsaturated fats, fiber, vitamins, minerals and other nutrients that help to keep your heart healthy.
 A serving of nuts or seeds is 60 mL (1/4 cup).

-Eat plant-based liquid oils instead of animal-based fats and tropical oils.
-Consuming unsaturated fats from liquid vegetable oils is considered to be more beneficial to heart health than consuming saturated fats from animal-based fats (e.g. butter, ghee, lard) and tropical oils (e.g. coconut and palm oil).
+Use plant-based liquid oils instead of animal-based fats and tropical oils.
+Eating unsaturated fats from liquid vegetable oils is more beneficial to heart health than eating saturated fats from animal-based fats (e.g. butter, ghee, lard) and tropical oils (e.g. coconut and palm oil).

-Liquid vegetable oils have different flavours and culinary functions, but all of them can improve blood cholesterol levels.
-Use a variety of oils to prepare foods, including extra virgin olive, soybean, and canola oils, as well as non-hydrogenated margarines made from these oils.
+Liquid vegetable oils have different flavours and uses in the kitchen, but all of them can help to improve blood cholesterol levels.
+Use a variety of healthy plant-based oils to prepare foods, including extra virgin olive, soybean, and canola oils, as well as non-hydrogenated margarines made from these oils.

-Try to eat more plant sources of omega-3 fats.
+Aim to eat more plant sources of omega-3 fats.
 Plant sources of omega-3 fats include chia and hemp seeds, ground flax seeds, walnuts, soybeans, tofu, and canola oil.
-Use these foods to add variety to your meals and snacks by sprinkling walnuts or seeds on salad, cereal, and yogurt, and by using tofu instead of meat in meat-based soups, stir-fries, and sauces.
+Use these foods to add variety to your meals and snacks by sprinkling them on salad, cereal, and yogurt, and by using tofu instead of meat in meat-based soups, stir-fries, and sauces.

 Foods high in trans and saturated fats

-To reduce your consumption of foods high in trans and saturated fats:
+To reduce foods high in trans and saturated fats:

 - Look at the total number of grams of trans fat on the Nutrition Facts table on prepackaged foods.
 Choose foods that list “0” (zero) grams of trans fat.

-- Replace meat-based meals with fish or legumes such as beans, peas, and lentils.
+- Replace meat with fish or legumes such as beans, peas and lentils.

 - Take the skin off chicken, turkey, and other poultry before cooking.